 Trivia: Five questions on NFL Betting

 Everybody loves a good spot of trivia, right?
 NFL betting itself makes excellent fodder for factoids and stumpers – some quite illuminating for NFL bettors.
 The questions are listed directly below; you may cover the screen so as to hide the answers.
-Or read straight through for that matter; either way, we hope you find this stuff interesting.
-We love the trivia, but we’re geeks.
+Or read straight through for that matter -- either way, we hope you find this stuff interesting.
+NFLbets does love the trivia, but we are, admittedly, geeks.

 - What was the biggest point spread in NFL history?

 - What was the biggest point spread ever covered by favorite?